Strategic planning

 Thinking Ahead to End of Year: Five Strategies to Start Now

-If you’re a nonprofit fundraiser wondering what to expect and how to prepare as we head toward this unusual end-of-year in 2024 – you’re not alone.
+If you’re a nonprofit fundraiser wondering what to expect and how to prepare as we head toward this end-of-year, you’re not alone.
 I know you’ve got a lot on your mind even in these summer months, when Giving Tuesday and Dec.
 31 are distant points on the horizon.

-So I’m excited to share some of my thinking around the best strategies to keep in mind right now as you’re kicking off planning your strongest possible year-end campaigns.
+I’m excited to share some of my thinking around the best strategies to keep in mind right now, as you’re kicking off the planning for your strongest possible year-end campaigns.

 2. Optimize Your Digital Strategies